AUTOSHARES CUSTOMER RESPONSIBILITIES

-The procedures and rules listed on this page are for informational purposes and may be subject to change, which may not be reflected on this page or may be updated without notice.
+The procedures and rules listed on this page are for informational purposes and may be subject to changes that may not be reflected on this page or may be updated without notice.

 This is only a partial list of traders’ responsibilities.
 Traders need to understand that they have far more responsibilities than are or can be listed here.
 If you have any questions about any of your responsibilities, please contact us.

-It is always the client’s responsibility to review their account daily, through Apex Clearing (the clearing firm) at https://apexclearing.com and compare the information shown there versus the information displayed on the trading software.
+It is always the client’s responsibility to review their account daily through the report center and compare the information shown versus the information displayed on the trading software.

-If there is any discrepancy of any kind, including but not limited to; current equity, buying power, or positions the client must contact AutoShares/ViewTrade Securities (VTS) prior to acting on any information that does not match.
+If there is any discrepancy of any kind, including but not limited to current equity, buying power, or positions the client must contact AutoShares/TradePro Securities (TPRO) before acting on any information that does not match.
 Also, if you ever believe for any reason that anything is incorrect in your account, please make sure you always contact us before acting.
-If a client acts before contacting us to verify the validity of their account information or fails to review their account on a daily basis, any issues that arise as a result of not reviewing their information or contacting our firm in a timely manner will be solely the client’s responsibility.
+If a client acts before contacting us to verify the validity of their account information or fails to review their account daily, any issues that arise as a result of not reviewing their information or contacting our firm promptly will be solely the client’s responsibility.

 Clients are solely responsible for any order placed in their account or by their user.